ojaspar/ayo-test-pwa/README.md

 # AyoTestPwa

 This is a web application built using the Angular framework as a PWA.
 The application allows users to view a list of Movies, view movie details and search for movies.
 The application is built using Angular version 14.
-NgRx was also used
+NgRx was also used and all existing test passed

 # Prerequisites